jsnhu/jsnhu.github.io/_posts/2019-05-17-life-scheduling.md

 @variable(m, x[1:22, 1:5, 1:staff], Bin)
 ```
 ### Objective Function
 Our objective function, similar to the SPL objective function, will be the sum of the availability scores of assigned shifts to represent how "preferred" a schedule is.
-The more people who get shifts they want, the higher the sum of the scores.
+By maximizing this score, in theory more people get shifts they want.

 However, with our objective function, we also have to reward continuous shifts in order to avoid "swiss-cheese" schedules like